Quiz

 Are you one of the 5% who write goals?

-This post has already been read 3709 times!
+This post has already been read 3907 times!

-On being ‘Miss To Do List’
+On being crowned ‘Miss To Do List’

 Every family has that one individual whose antics are a source of amusement.
 In our family, I wore the coveted crown for many years until a pair of dachshunds joined our family.
-Then their progeny gave enough competition for me to bail out gracefully muttering that I had to make way for new talent!

 One of my habits, which has since been adopted by my family related to my tendency to write things down.
 It did not matter what I was writing, it had to be done in style and in an eye-appealing manner.

-Those were the pre-computer days (other than the big IBM machines and data card entry) yet I managed to inspire myself.
+Those were the pre-computer days (other than the big IBM machines and data card entry), yet I managed to inspire myself.
 Now my mantra for happiness includes PowerPoint templates and colored printouts.

 But no one could deny the fact that I got things done, efficiently and effectively.